Hryhoriy Surkis: Criminal investigations

 On 19 March 2019 a criminal proceeding №12018110200001859 against former president of the Football Federation of Ukraine Hryhorii Surkis has been registered in the Single pre-trial investigations register.
-He is suspected of misappropriation, embezzlement or conversion or property by malversation in especially gross amount, or by an organized group, i.e. Article 191, p.5 of the Criminal code of Ukraine.
+He is suspected of misappropriation, embezzlement or conversion or property by malversation in especially gross amount, or by an organized group, i.e. Article 191, p.
+5 of the Criminal code of Ukraine.

 The criminal proceeding also concerns building of an educational and training base for national teams in the village of Horenychi near Kyiv.
 In 2003 former president of the FFU Hruhorii Surkis along with FFU vice-president Oleksandr Bandurko announced the beginning of construction works at the new sports base site.
 An arena and 10 fully equipped football fields should have been built at the area of 40 hectares.

 The money to finance construction was collected from Ukrainian clubs, which were receiving the "solidarity payments" from the UEFA starting from season 2000/2001 till season 2003/2004.

 UAH 12 million (EUR 2 million according to 2003 currency exchange rate) have been allocated to finance the construction works in Horenychi.
 The sports base hasn't been built.

 Corruption scandals

 In November 2019 the Ukrainian association of football addressed the State Bureau of Investigations, Prosecutor General's Office and the Interior Ministry with an appeal claiming that former FFU president Hruhorii Surkis had committed a €380 million criminal offence.

 The UAF explains its actions with an investigation by German "Der Spiegel" titled "How did the UEFA payments happen to get to British Virgin Islands" and the results of the internal probe.

 According to "Der Spiegel", starting from 1999, for more than 15 years the UEFA had been transferring money (€380 million in total) to a Newport Management Limited offshore company.
 This money had been assigned for the Football Federation of Ukraine (now Ukrainian Association of Football) and the development of Ukrainian football.

 The company is registered at British Virgin Island and, according to "Der Spiegel’s" investigation, is controlled by Hryhorii Surkis, who's been chairing the FFU since 2000 till year 2012.
 Besides, for more than ten years – till February 2019 – he's been a member of the UEFA Executive committee.

 Police and the Attorney General's Office are investigating the appropriation of UEFA funds received by the Football Federation of Ukraine under the chairmanship of Grigory Surkis for the offshore intermediary company Newport Management Ltd. This is stated in the resolutions of the Holosiivskyi District Court of Kyiv on 21 January.

 Hryhoriy Surkis was suspected of financially motivating members of the "football" temporary investigative commission of the Verkhovna Rada of Ukraine, which is investigating the construction of football fields.
 Even called a specific amount – 1 million UAH.

+Reinhard Grindel resigned as president of the German Football Association on 2 April 2019.
+The reason he gave for his resignation was his criticism of himself after accepting a €6,000 watch from Hryhoriy Surkis.